 - Add both extracts and orange zest and blend about 30 seconds.

 - Add chocolate chips and blend until just combined.
-FOLD in cranberries with a spatula.
+FOLD in cranberries with a spatula (you want to be a bit delicate as to not break too many cranberries).

 - Distribute mixture into prepared muffin pan.